The Misconception of Privacy and Cybersecurity

 The reality of privacy online in 2018.

-As a cyber security company in Atlanta, we see consumers willingly handover personal information to get access to free services, apps and special offers.
-Every transaction, every chat, picture, musing, check-in and arrival is in a database.
+As a local Atlanta cyber security service, we see consumers willingly hand over personal information to get access to free services, apps, and special offers.
+Every transaction, every chat, picture, musing, check-in, and arrival is in a database.
 This data ready to be spliced, boxed, categorized, shipped and utilized to sell us a product, suggest a service or even influence our political leanings.

 Yet, we somehow still believe in the illusion of digital privacy.

 The information is already in the databases being eagerly reviewed, analyzed and then used against us to influence our behaviors.
 Now imagine if all that data was public and available for much more sinister use than trying to convince you to go see the latest Marvel movie or drink Pepsi instead of Coke.